genericmilk/cooker/README.md

 It is within this file that you can specify cooker's _ovens_ and how they should work to cook your build files.

+Ovens are the backbone of how Cooker builds front-end resource files.
+Different ovens denote different types of files be it Javascript, LESS, SASS, Styl etc.

+Ovens work by defining multiple ingredients that go into the oven, for the Oven to then process a single output (not too disimilar to the concept of a cake with eggs, milk, flower, sugar etc and the output product being a cake).

-Cooker works by defining ovens to process the files.
-Ovens can have multiple ingredients but only one output.
-For example you may have a script for billing and a script for a dropdown menu.
-You would want to combine these scripts to both be available on the output.
+As an example you may have a Javascript file for billing and another script for a dropdown menu.
+You would want to combine these scripts to both be available on the output so that both the billing and dropdown scripts are loaded together by the browser.
+We call this process "cooking"

 Each oven processes the output files by doing the following
 * Adds a timestamp to the head of the file for quick identification of when the last job ran.
 You can switch this off by setting `stamped` to `false` in the config file